Church of the Firstborn (LeBaron family): Missionary work

-1970s–Church of the First Born of the Lamb of God
+1970s–Church of the Lamb of God

 By 1962, Ervil LeBaron was the Presiding Patriarch of the church and number two in authority to Joel LeBaron.
 By 1967 he was teaching that he, not Joel, was the proper head of the church.
 Joel and other leaders of the church denounced Ervil and released him from his position.

-In August 1972, Ervil LeBaron and his followers established the rival Church of the First Born of the Lamb of God.
+In August 1972, Ervil LeBaron and his followers established the rival Church of the Lamb of God.
 (The designation Church of the Lamb alludes to the Book of Mormon prophesy holding there to eventually be only two groups in the end times, the Church of the Lamb of God and the church of the devil; see, e.g. 1 Ne.
 14: 12.)
 Ervil began teaching his followers that he was the "One Mighty and Strong" prophesied of in the Doctrine and Covenants, and he prophesied that "Joel will be put to death".
 On 20 August 1972, Joel LeBaron was shot in the head by one of Ervil's followers, becoming one of the victims of the Ervil LeBaron murders (in which members of the Church of the Lamb of God committed dozens of assassinations of both members of its parent LeBaron sect and of other Mormon fundamentalist groups).

-Abel LeBaron was arrested on family violence and attempted murder charges in Galeana, Chihuahua on December 9, 2020.
+Abel LeBaron was arrested on family violence and attempted murder charges in Galeana, Chihuahua, on December 9, 2020.